ShwetaSangani/AB0369/README.md

-# Sales-Report-using-Tableau
+### Sales-Report-using-Tableau
 Product Sales that were made in a C&CStore, established in United States, over a span of 4 years : 2013 - 2016

-Attributes
+### Attributes
-Row ID : Unique Row ID
+Row ID : Unique Row ID<br>
-Order ID : Unique ID associated with each Order
+Order ID : Unique ID associated with each Order <br>
-Order Date : Date on which the order was made
+Order Date : Date on which the order was made <br>
-Ship Date : Date on which the order was shipped
+Ship Date : Date on which the order was shipped <br>
-Ship Mode : The mode of Shipment
+Ship Mode : The mode of Shipment <br>
-Customer ID : Unique ID of the customer
+Customer ID : Unique ID of the customer <br>
-Customer Name : Name of the customer
+Customer Name : Name of the customer <br>
-Segment : Customer's usage of the products being bought, whether direct consumption, for corporate purposes or for the home office
+Segment : Customer's usage of the products being bought, whether direct consumption, for corporate purposes or for the home office <br>
-Country : Country from which the order was made from City : City from which the order was made from
+Country : Country from which the order was made from <br>
+City : City from which the order was made from <br>
-State : State from whhich the order was made from Postal Code : Postal Code of the area from where the order was made from Region : North, South, East or West Region, from where the order was made from Product ID : Unique ID associated with each Product Category : The general Category to which the Product belongs to Sub-Category : The specific Category to which the Product belongs to Product Name : The name of the Product
+State : State from whhich the order was made from <br>
+Postal Code : Postal Code of the area from where the order was made from <br>
+Region : North, South, East or West Region, from where the order was made from <br>
+Product ID : Unique ID associated with each Product <br>
+Category : The general Category to which the Product belongs to <br>
+Sub-Category : The specific Category to which the Product belongs to <br>
+Product Name : The name of the Product <br>
-Sales : Total Sales associated with the Order ID Quantity : Total Quantity of the Product being bought Discount : Total Discount, if any, issued on the Order Profit : Total Profit being made on the Product
+Sales : Total Sales associated with the Order ID <br>
+Quantity : Total Quantity of the Product being bought <br>
+Discount : Total Discount, if any, issued on the Order <br>
+Profit : Total Profit being made on the Product <br>